Dark thriller about law and justice gone astray.

 On her right was a broad shouldered middle aged black with a huge bald head.
 Light for an African American, tattoos of demons and devils graced his massive arms.
 His chin was on his chest.
 Still knocked out, or was he putting on an act?

 Nearest to me, on my right, was the woman I had heard asking for help.
 Her gray hair was in a bun behind her head.
 She wore wire frame glasses.
 Pools behind them glistened.
 Looked like a lovable grandma.
 But, she wouldn’t be here if she was.

-I heard a loud slap.
-A big man with a bulging belly stood behind the tattoo man.
+A loud slap dragged my attention to a big man with a bulging belly standing behind the tattoo man.
 “Open your eyes, Possum Boy.
 We’re on to your tricks.”

 Two other men were standing one on either side of him.
 One was short and muscular the other was taller and thinner.
 All three were clad in black with black ski masks.

-Tattoo Man turned his head and spit in their direction.
+Tattoo Man turned his head and spit.
 Not wise, for Fat Cop punched him in the ear.

 Blondie cried out, “I shouldn’t be here.
 You’ve made a mistake!”

 Grandma added her two cents.
 “I haven’t hurt a soul in my entire life.
 Let me go!
 I won’t say a word about this.”

 Me?
 I knew what I was here for.
 Them?
 Guess, I’ll soon find out.